 Property owners or leaseholders of commercial property within the DMB boundaries are eligible to apply.
 In the case where the leaseholder is the applicant, the permission of the property owner is required.

-Roof repair/replacement if roof is a significant architectural element of the building and is visible from street level in the immediate vicinity of the building.
+- Roof repair/replacement if the roof is a significant architectural element of the building and is visible from street level in the immediate vicinity of the building.